 (1)Before ruling on the petition, the court may request an informal written response from the respondent, the real party in interest, or an interested person.
 The court must send a copy of any request to the petitioner.

 (2)The response must be served and filed within 15 days or as the court specifies.
 If the petitioner is not represented by counsel in the habeas corpus proceeding, one copy of the informal response and any supporting documents must be served on the petitioner.
-If the petitioner is represented by counsel in the habeas corpus proceeding, two copies must be served on the petitioner's counsel.
+If the petitioner is represented by counsel in the habeas corpus proceeding, the response must be served on the petitioner's counsel.
+If the response is served in paper form, two copies must be served on the petitioner's counsel.
 If the petitioner is represented by court-appointed counsel other than the State Public Defender's Office or Habeas Corpus Resource Center, one copy must also be served on the applicable appellate project.

 (3)If a response is filed, the court must notify the petitioner that a reply may be served and filed within 15 days or as the court specifies.
 The court may not deny the petition until that time has expired.

 (Subd (b) amended effective January 1, 2016; previously amended effective January 1, 2014.)

 (1)A Court of Appeal may deny without prejudice a petition for writ of habeas corpus that is based primarily on facts occurring outside the court's appellate district, including petitions that question:

 (A)The validity of judgments or orders of trial courts located outside the district; or

 (B)The conditions of confinement or the conduct of correctional officials outside the district.

 (2)A Court of Appeal should deny without prejudice a petition for writ of habeas corpus that challenges the denial of parole or the petitioner's suitability for parole if the issue was not first adjudicated by the trial court that rendered the underlying judgment.